Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Proof of the main theorems

 where $z=(t,\bz)$,

 and $A_{i}^{\phantom{i}j}$ is defined by the requirement that

 Thus

 where $\bsfz$ correspond to the standard coordinates on the torus (which are locally well defined).
 In particular, $\d_{\bsfz^{1}}=\d_{\theta}$, $\d_{\bsfz^{2}}=\d_{x}$ and $\d_{\bsfz^{3}}=\d_{y}$.
-Due to previous observations and the form of the metric, it is clear that all derivatives of $A_{i}^{\phantom{i}j}$ up to order $N$ are uniformly bounded on the domain of $\bsfy$, the bound being independent of the base point $\bx$ and the time $t$ (assuming $t$ to be sufficiently large).
+Due to the observations made at the beginning of the proof, (\ref{eq:ONframe}) and Theorem~\ref{thm:as}, it is clear that all derivatives of $A_{i}^{\phantom{i}j}$ up to order $N$ are uniformly bounded on the domain of $\bsfy$, the bound being independent of the base point $\bx$ and the time $t$ (assuming $t$ to be sufficiently large).
 What we need to estimate is